by Arnie Schoenberg

 Different species have different number of chromosomes.
 Humans have 23 pairs, other apes have 24 pairs, hermit crabs have 127 pairs.
 Compare humans to a table of different species according to their number of chromosomes

-The number of chromosomes doesn't make much difference; you can store the same data on a small number of larger chromosomes, or a large number of smaller chromosomes.
-For a computer analogy, think of how when you format a hard drive into different sectors: it might have the same memory capacity regardless of the number of chromosomes.
+The number of chromosomes doesn't make much difference; you can store the same data on a few larger chromosomes, or many smaller chromosomes.
+For a computer analogy, think of how when you format a hard drive into different sectors: it has the same memory capacity regardless of the number of chromosomes.

 Mitochondria are the power plants of the cell, and they have their own separate DNA.
 The history of how mitochondria came to be is fascinating.
 We think they used to be independent living creatures swimming around, until 2 billion years ago, an ancestor of eukaryotic cells swallowed one, but instead of digesting it, that mitochondrion survived and began a symbiotic relationship with the host cell, reproducing inside the host's cytoplasm and being passed on to the next generation as the cell divided.